Guiandreis/guiandreis.github.io/_posts/2025-10-08-welcome-to-my-blog.md

 ---
-title: Welcome to My Learning Journey from project to deploy
+title: Welcome to my blog and to my Learning Journey from project to deploy
 date: 2025-10-07 19:00 -0300
 tags: [software architecture]
 ---